d-w-arnold/reflective-journal-CSV-to-TXT-converter/README.md

     ```console
     CSV to TXT Converter complete!

-    Please check the './outputs' directory for the TXT outputs.
+    Please see the './outputs' directory for the TXT outputs.
     ```

+    If you have generated TXT outputs previously, you will see an alternative message:

+    ```console
+    CSV to TXT Converter complete!

+    Please see the './outputs' directory for the TXT outputs.

+    Please see the './diff_outputs' directory for the difference between the old and most recent TXT outputs.
+    ```

 (Windows)

 1. Click "Clone or download" (top right), and unzip the downloaded zip file.

-2. Open the "cmd.exe" application.
+2. Open the "Command Prompt" ("cmd.exe") application, which may need to be 'Run as Administrator'.

 3. Navigate to the Java project directory.
 For example: